Eclipse GlassFish

 Introduction to Embedded Eclipse GlassFish

-Embedded Eclipse GlassFish enables you to use Eclipse GlassFish as a library.
+Embedded Eclipse GlassFish enables you to use Eclipse GlassFish as a library or run applications from command line.
 Embedded Eclipse GlassFish also enables you to run Eclipse GlassFish inside any Virtual Machine for the Java platform (Java Virtual Machine or JVMmachine).

 No installation or configuration of embedded Eclipse GlassFish is required.
-The ability to run Eclipse GlassFish inside applications without installation or configuration simplifies the process of bundling Eclipse GlassFish with applications.
+The ability to run Eclipse GlassFish without installation or configuration simplifies the process of bundling Eclipse GlassFish with applications or running applications from command line.

 You can use embedded Eclipse GlassFish in the following ways: